-The telescope tracks at the sidereal rate in RA and a fixed DEC.
-The CCD chip is aligned on the telescope such that the RA vector is parallel to the shift registers.
-During the 5-s exposure, the charge on the CCD is shifted in reverse so that objects are seen as a point source and stars are seen as streaks.
+The telescope tracks the RA and DEC at the sidereal rate.
+During the 5-s exposure, the charge on the CCD is shifted in reverse so that the objects are seen as a point source and the stars are seen as streaks.
 This mode is known as time delay integration (TDI).
 Thus, the system has peak sensitivity to objects with the expected motion of GEO objects.
 Objects orbiting the Earth can appear as streaks depending on their altitude and INC.

-The standard exposure time is 5-s with a total time between exposures of 37.9 s.
+The standard exposure time is 5 s with a total time between exposures of 37.9 s.
 An S/N of 10 corresponds to about an 18th-magnitude limit for one detection.
 The frame number, RA, DEC, instrumental magnitude, epoch, observation date, and universal time (UT) are calculated for each detection of each object.
-Instrumental magnitude is transformed to an R magnitude by observing standard Landolt stars.
+The instrumental magnitude is transformed to an R magnitude by observing standard Landolt stars.
 A broad R filter centered at 630 nm and with FWHM = 200 nm is used for observing.
 This passband maximizes the final S/N of faint objects by minimizing the signal from the night sky.
 It also minimizes the scattering of moonlight below 400 nm and OH emissions above 800 nm.
-Four independent detections are required to consider that a possible target is a real object.
-At the first detection, a computer program (debris finder) determines where the next detection should be for the object given a rate box movement of ±2 arc-second/second in hour angle (HA) and ±5 arc-second/second in DEC.
+Four independent detections are required to consider a source a real object.
+At the first detection, a computer program (debris finder) determines where the next detection should be for the object given a rate box movement of ± 2 arc-second/second in hour angle (HA) and ± 5 arc-second/second in DEC.
 For GEO objects, the total time spent in the FOV is generally 5 min.
 Figure 7 shows a mosaic of nine frames in a MODEST data set.
 The object can be seen traveling from the middle left to the upper right as time increases.

-Figure 7.
+gure 7.
 Sample mosaic of nine frames of MODEST data.
-The object (seen as a point) appears in the middle of the left-hand side of the figure and traverses to the upper right corner.
+The object (seen as a point appears in the middle of the left-hand side of the figure and traverses to the upper right corner.
 This image is the width (RA) of the FOV but only one-fourth of the height (DEC).
 The streaks in this image are stars.